-The MSAR has the Court of First Instance, the Court of Second Instance and the Court of Final Appeal.
+The MSAR has the Court of First Instance, the Court of Appeal and the Court of Final Appeal.
 The structure, powers and functions of the courts are established by law.

-The Lower Court can form specialised tribunals, as required.
+The Base Court can form specialised tribunals, as required.
 The Examining Magistracy has been retained by the SAR Government.

 The judges of the courts of the MSAR at all levels are appointed by the Chief Executive, on the recommendation of an independent commission composed of local judges, lawyers and eminent persons.
 Judges are chosen on the basis of their professional qualifications.
 Qualified judges of foreign nationality may also be employed.
-Hence, some Portuguese judges have continued to serve the territory.
+At present, there are three veteran Portuguese judges serving in the courts of Macao.